fmarcolla/node-api-solid/README.md

 # node-api-solid
-A example of node.js API with SOLID archteture.
+A example of node.js API with SOLID architecture.